 On top of getting a workout in way faster than the standard workout way, there are other benefits that a HIIT workout provides.

-Personally, the last one if my favorite benefit.
+Personally, the last one is my favorite benefit.
 I love that I can get in a 10-30 minute workout and not worry about losing muscle mass.

 I want to tone my muscles and not lose them.
-According to Men’s Journal, if you do more than 3 days of LISS cardio (aka low impact steady state cardio) you can actually do more harm than good.
-Keep your cardio sessions to 3 and fewer days a week.
+According to Men’s Journal, if you do more than three days of LISS cardio (aka low impact steady-state cardio), you can actually do more harm than good.
+Keep your cardio sessions to 3 or fewer days a week.